 You’ll often see bottles of water in your stateroom, or drinks in the mini-fridge.
 Even if you have the most all-inclusive beverage package, these are usually not free.

 On my very first cruise, my beverage package included bottled water.
 I’d take a bottle back to our room each night.
 Somehow, my bottles got mixed up with the bottles left in my room and I was charged for drinking four of them!
-Thankfully, I noticed the charge.
-Passenger services were understanding and removed them from my bill.
+Thankfully I noticed the charge in time, and the staff at Guest Services were understanding and removed them from my bill.

 If you want to make 100% sure that you’re not hit with a charge for accidentally drinking something, ask your room steward to remove the beverages from your stateroom.

 20. Make sure you know all the discounts you’re eligible for

 If a member of your party is in the armed services or is a military veteran, most cruise lines will offer a discount or onboard credit.
 Discounts are also offered for past passengers on the same cruise line, even if you last cruised with them many years ago!